 It's September, which means back to school!
 Brush up on your math skills while also heading outside to complete this fun nature activity.

-- What math skills am I good at?
-What math skills do I need to work on?
+What math skills am I good at?
+What math skills do I still need to work on?

 How many items did you collect in total?

 Could a bird build a nest out of the items you collected?